jubianchi/create-electron-app/README.md

   } catch (err) {}
 ```

-Some extension also requires you to apply some changes to the renderer part. `react-perf-devtool` is one of those.
+Some extensions also require you to apply changes to the renderer part. `react-perf-devtool` is one of those.
 Be
-sure to red the extension's documentation.
+sure to read the extension's documentation.
 For the record, here is how you would enable `react-perf-devtool` on the
 renderer side, in the [`src/renderer/index.js`](src/renderer/index.js) file:

 ```diff